liferay/liferay-docs/develop/reference/articles/10-gradle/01-app-docker-gradle-plugin.markdown

 For each `imageTag` entry in the `appDocker.imageTags` collection, one task `pushAppDockerImage_${appDocker.imageUser}/${appDocker.imageName}:${imageTag}` of type [DockerPushImage](http://bmuschko.github.io/gradle-docker-plugin/docs/groovydoc/com/bmuschko/gradle/docker/tasks/image/DockerPushImage.html) is created at the end of the project evaluation.
-Each one of these tasks are automatically configured with sensible defaults:
+Each one of these tasks is automatically configured with sensible defaults:

 Property Name | Default Value